Ginegar: History

-Ottoman era
+Ottoman period

-In the Ottoman era, there was an Arab village here called Junjar, probably preserving the name of the ancient Jewish village "Nigenar" or "Neginegar" traditionally considered the seat of rabbi Johanan ben Nuri.

-The village was mentioned in the defter for the year 1555–6, named Junjar, located in the Nahiya of Tabariyya of the Liwa of Safad.
-The village was designated as Timar land.
+In the Ottoman era, there was an Arab village here called Junjar, probably preserving the name of the ancient Jewish village Nigenar or Neginegar, traditionally considered the seat of rabbi Johanan ben Nuri.
+The village was mentioned in the defter (tax register) for the year 1555–6, named Junjar, located in the nahiya of Tabariyya of the liwa of Safad.
+The village was designated as timar land.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Junjar as a small adobe village, at the foot of the hills, supplied by a well.
 A population list from about 1887 showed that Junjar had about 125 inhabitants; all Muslims.

-Gottlieb Schumacher, as part of surveying for the construction of the Jezreel Valley railway, noted in 1900 that Junjar had increased slightly (compared with the SWP-findings), and it then numbered 16 huts and had about 70 inhabitants.
+Gottlieb Schumacher, as part of surveying for the construction of the Jezreel Valley railway, noted in 1900 that Junjar had about 70 inhabitants living in 16 huts, a slight increase compared to the SWP findings.

-British Mandate era
+British Mandate

 Jinjar (Arab village)

 The area was acquired by the Jewish community as part of the Sursock Purchase.
-In 1921, 4,000 dunums of land in Jinjar was sold to Zionist groups by the Sursock family, its absentee landlords in Lebanon.
+In 1921, 4,000 dunums of land in Jinjar were sold to Zionist groups by the Sursock family, its absentee landlords from Lebanon.
 At the time, there were 25 families living there.

-At the time of the 1922 census of Palestine Jenjar had a population of 175; 13 Jews, 118 Muslims and 44 Christian, where the Christians were 31 Orthodox and 13 Roman Catholics.
+At the time of the 1922 census of Palestine, Jenjar had a population of 175: 13 Jews, 118 Muslims and 44 Christians, the latter comprising 31 Orthodox and 13 Roman Catholics.